Outreach & Effective Science Communication

 Morning:

-- General principles for science communication (including core message, enthusiasm, and using the golden circle)
+- General principles for science communication (including core message, enthusiasm, using the golden circle)

-- Pitching and presenting (theory and practice, getting feedback from other participants and the trainer)
+- Pitching and presenting (theory and practicing, getting feedback from other participants and the trainer)

 Afternoon:

-- Homework for next time: participants prepare and upload a first version of their video
+- Homework for next time: participants prepare a pitch with a prop for a general audience.

 Morning: